bsommerfeld/neverlose/README.md

 <img src="https://github.com/user-attachments/assets/2f5335e3-b095-4e2f-a9de-e3ac46fbaf45" alt="Transparent" width="100" height="100" align="right" />
 <br><br><br>

-# 🏓 Topspin - Modern Training Planner for Table Tennis
+# Topspin - Modern Training Planner for Table Tennis 🏓

 [![Work in Progress](https://img.shields.io/badge/status-work%20in%20progress-yellow.svg)](https://shields.io/)
-<br>**Ready to put the 'Topspin' on your table tennis game?** 🚀

 Topspin is a modern, intuitive training plan creator designed to help **players, coaches, and clubs** structure their practice sessions effectively and achieve peak performance.
 Inspired by the need for better planning tools and community discussions (shoutout to Reddit supporters!), this project aims to be the ultimate digital companion for your table tennis journey.

-The name is a double play: "Topspin" the technique, and reaching the "top" of your game by adding the best "spin" to your training! ✨
+The name is a double play: "Topspin" the technique, and reaching the "top" of your game by adding the best "spin" to your training.

 ---